finos/OSLC-handbook/DOCUMENTATION.md

 # YAML key definitions
 Each license is contained in its own YAML file, even if the compliance profile is exactly the same as another license.
-See https://github.com/jlovejoy/OSLC-handbook/blob/master/example.yaml for an example of keys and license block formatting.

 Key definitions are as follows:

 * name = full name of license, corresponds to SPDX License List full names (consistent with tag from SPDX License List XML)
 * licenseId = SPDX license identifiers (consistent with tag from SPDX License List XML)
 * notes = general notes related to the license itself
-* terms = different types of license terms; each term item has a type (see types below), a description, and may also have a use-case and compliance_notes
+* terms = different types of license terms; each term item has a type (see types below), a description, and may also have a use-case, compliance_notes, or seeAlso.
   * types:
     * condition = condition of the license or active requirement that must be met for license compliance for the listed use-case(s)
       * acknowledgment = if there is a requirement to include specific text as an acknowledgement, then that text is included in this field.
 Do not use quotations for this field.
 If a name or other similar text is replaceable within the acknowledgment text, it is denoted with double brackets